 In order to attract a student body that is diverse in terms of ethnicity, gender, and social and educational background, we cooperate with schools in the Hamburg region.

 With our Excellence in Schools programme, we walk out of our labs and offices to work with students at their high schools.
-During these events, and on the Girls’ and Boys’ Days we plan to continue organising yearly together with other Departments and the three other Clusters of Excellence at Universität Hamburg (Climate, Climatic Change, and Society; CUI: Advanced Imaging of Matter; Quantum Universe), children and youth can discover some of the questions we ask at the Cluster and some of the methods by which we investigate them.
+During these events, and on the Girls’ and Boys’ Days we plan to continue organising yearly together with other Departments and the three other Clusters of Excellence at Universität Hamburg (Climate, Climatic Change, and Society (CLICCS); CUI: Advanced Imaging of Matter; Quantum Universe), children and youth can discover some of the questions we ask at the Cluster and some of the methods by which we investigate them.